hzi-bifo/AMR_benchmarking/README.md

 - Visualization tables and graphs are generated under `output_path/Results/final_figures_tables` and `output_path/Results/supplement_figures_tables`.
 - Numbers and statistic results mentioned in our benchmarking article are generated under `output_path/Results/other_figures_tables`.
 <!--
 - Stochastic factors in generating results:( **do we actually needed to say this? or not**)  We provide in this repository the software or corresponding adaptation versions of all the methods we benchmarked, with the original software accessed time and modification details disclosed in our publication.
 We set a predefined seed for processes including predictor learning and folds partition.
 But there are 2 points that invite stochastic factors.
-[KMA](https://bitbucket.org/genomicepidemiology/kma/src/master/) version, which is installed from repository when setting up ResFinder (as by instructions of ResFinder on 2021-05-06), and Neural networks dropout mechanism.
+[KMA](https://bitbucket.org/genomicepidemiology/kma/src/master/) version, which is installed from the repository when setting up ResFinder (as by instructions of ResFinder on 2021-05-06), and Neural networks dropout mechanism.
 We accessed KMA on 2021-05-06 for all except for P. aeruginosa samples for three multi-species models, we accessed the KMA on September 2022.
 As we assume the KMA version influence small, we provide in `./AMR_software/resfinder/cge` a KMA retrieved on 2022-11-05.
 -->

 ## <a name="usage"></a>Usage